 “By restricting what you eat for a period of time you can rid your body of any built-up toxins, and probably shed a few pounds while you are at it.”
-It’s a lucrative claim.
-And with ads for various versions of the so-called detox diets appearing in magazines, health food stores, and on the Internet, its appeal is hard to ignore.
+With ads for various versions of the so-called detox diets appearing in magazines, health food stores, and on the Internet, detox diets are hard to ignore.
 It’s no wonder, then, that as other diets have come and gone, the popularity of detox diets has remained.
 But do these diets really work?

-The concept of detoxifying one’s body through diet has been around for centuries and can be traced back to ancient Indian cultures.
+The concept of detoxifying one’s body through diet has been around for centuries.
 Today, there is a plethora of detox diets—from one-day fasts to five-day juice diets to three-week detox programs.
 Although the diets may differ, what they all have in common is a focus on severe food restriction for a limited time period.

 The Case for the Detox Diet

 The main premise of detox diets is that detoxification through diet is the only way to rid our bodies of the chemicals and toxins that seep into our bodies through air, food, and water on a daily basis.
 Proponents believe that if not removed, these toxins build up, eventually leading to damage and diseases, such as cancer.

 Although there are thousands of variations on the detox diet, the most common type allows fruits, vegetables, legumes, nuts, and seeds, but not other commonly eaten foods such as meat, fish, eggs, dairy, wheat, sugar, caffeine, and alcohol.
 A variation on this is the juice diet, which allows only juiced vegetables and some fruits.
 Finally, there is fasting, which basically means consuming only water, although in some cases herbal teas and fruit juices are okay.
 It should be noted that fasting is also commonly done for religious or spiritual reasons, not just for health.

 Advocates of detox diets claim that following the diet will result in benefits such as: